Chapter 1 - Starting programming with Python#

 1.1.2 Creating your own workspace (directory)#

 Python scripts are generally created and saved into Projects.
 These projects are located in a workspace/directory.
-The current workspace or directory is given in the taskbar.
-We advise you start every new practical by creating a new Project.
-To do that:
+The current workspace or directory is shown in the taskbar.

-• Projects -> New Project
+Projects \(\rarr\) New Project

-• Give the project a name, e.g. Practical1
+Give the project a name, e.g. Practical1

-• Enter the location where you would like to save the project
+Enter the location where you would like to save the project

 Fig. 2 Creating a new Spyder project#

-• to create a new .py file
+to create a new .py file

-• to open an existing .py file
+to open an existing .py file

-• to save the currently displayed .py file
+to save the currently displayed .py file

-• to save all opened .py files
+to save all open .py files

 Note